nekromant/stm32-mysensors-gateway/README.md

 ![board](images/board.jpg)

 # Instructions
 ## Burn the bootloader.

 Check out dapboot/ directory for a prebuilt one.
 Flash it with stm32flash or stlink to your board.
+The boards I've ordered have no bootloader whatsoever.

 The sources are here: https://github.com/devanlai/dapboot Patch them with dapboot.patch that alters the bluepill board target.

+# Edit the config

+ Open up src/config.h and adjust parameters as needed
 # Compile the gateway

 * Install the platformio, RTFM: https://platformio.org/install
 * Clone this repository
 * Edit src/config.h to suit your needs
+* Download dependencies `pio lib install`
 * Connect the board via usb and run `pio run -t upload`
 * REMOVE BOOT1 JUMPER AWAY FROM THE BOARD (OR RADIO WILL NOT WORK!)

 Your gateway is ready to use.
 Enjoy.

+WARNING: Running pio `run -t upload` straight away won't work!
+It's a known issue.

 ## Install udev rules